gnehcuyz/gnehcuyz.github.io/content/about.md

 ---
 # Hello World!

-I am Chengyu Zhang, a recent graduate from Rensselaer Polytechnic Institute (RPI) with a degree in Computer Science and a minor in Economics.
-My focus has been on **Artificial Intelligence**, **Machine Learning**, and **Software Development**.

-I’m currently working as a Machine Learning Engineer at [HARP Research](https://www.harpresearch.ai).
-Previously, I was a Research Assistant in the [Data Security and Privacy Lab](https://leiyucs.github.io), where I worked with [Professor Lei Yu](https://leiyucs.github.io) to study privacy vulnerabilities in machine learning models and large language models (LLMs).
+I’m a Machine Learning Engineer at [HARP Research](https://www.harpresearch.ai), where I help build and improve AI systems for real-world use.
+Before this, I worked as a Research Assistant in the [Data Security and Privacy Lab](https://leiyucs.github.io) with [Professor Lei Yu](https://leiyucs.github.io), studying privacy risks in machine learning and large language models.
 I also conducted research in [Professor Oshani Seneviratne](https://oshani.info)’s BRAIN Lab, focusing on label inference attacks in federated learning.

-Through these experiences, I’ve developed hands-on skills in Python, PyTorch, TensorFlow, and full-stack development, applied in both research and real-world projects.
+I graduated from Rensselaer Polytechnic Institute with a degree in Computer Science and a minor in Economics.
+During my time there, I developed a strong foundation in Python, PyTorch, TensorFlow, and full-stack development—skills I’ve applied in both research and production settings.

+I care most about building things that work well in the real world—something clear, useful, and reliable.
+Whether it’s a research prototype or a production system, I try to focus on what actually makes an impact: code that’s easy to maintain, systems that can scale, and tools that solve real problems for real people.

 **Research Interests**:
 - Trustworthy AI
 - Adversarial Robustness
 - Privacy in Machine Learning and LLMs
+- Secure AI System Design and Evaluation

+**Current and Past Explorations**:
 - Membership Inference Attacks
-- Secure AI System Design and Evaluation
+- Label Inference Attacks
-- Applied Data Science for Privacy and Security
+- Privacy and Security in AI BOM and AI SBOM
 - AI for Social Good

-My goal is to use my skills in machine learning, privacy, and software engineering to solve real-world problems and build technology that helps people.